 Here are some easy promotional offers from credit cards that have helped me save for an early retirement!
 I regularly supplement my income and boost my savings rate by taking care of my credit and only applying for the most lucrative offers, like the ones below.
 Last year I earned more than $2,500 in rewards.
-Updated as of May 2013.
+Updated as of July 2014.

 50,000 Points Worth $500 Cash, $625 in Airfare

 Here’s another bonus worth $500+ for all you freelancers, consultants, and small business owners out there (even if you don’t even know it).
-The Ink Bold® Business Card is offering 50,000 bonus points after spending $5,000 in the first 3 months your account is open.
+The Ink Bold® Business Charge Card is offering 50,000 bonus points after spending $5,000 in the first 3 months your account is open.
 There is no annual fee for the first year, $95 after that.
 Also earn 5 points for every dollar on everyday business expenses on up to $50,000 in purchases.

 Many people aren’t aware of the fact that they can apply for business credit cards, even if they are not a corporation or LLC.
 Why?
 Because any individual can be a business as well.
 The business type is called a sole proprietorship.

 50,000 Bonus Points worth Multiple Hotel Stays (Up to 10 Free Nights)

 The Marriott Rewards Premier Credit Card is currently offering 50,000 bonus points after spending just $2,000 in the first 3 months of Card ownership.
 Unlike other cards on this list, you’re not going to want to convert those points to gift cards, because you’ll lose a lot in translation.
 Marriott rewards points are best used to stay at Marriott hotels, and 50,000 points almost good enough for a one night stay at any Ritz Carlton hotel in the WORLD.
 If one night of luxury isn’t your thing, you can use the 50,000 points to stay at a Category 1 hotel for a week!